 The following seeks to address questions from employees of the Department of State, USAID, and other foreign affairs agencies about bidding and assignments.

-Please reach out to FSI’s Overseas Briefing Center, your Management Section, the Bureau of Global Talent Management, and/or your Human Resources office to confirm the accuracy of this information before taking any action based on the contents of this page.
+Please reach out to FSI’s Overseas Briefing Center, your Management Section, and/or the Bureau of Global Talent Management to confirm the accuracy of this information before taking any action based on the contents of this page.

 Bidding and Assignments Topics

 Post Info To Go: LGBTQI+ Survey and Same-Sex Spouse Accreditation Matrix